O(n,n) invariance and Wald entropy formula in the Heterotic Superstring effective action at first order in alpha': Complete dimensional reduction on T to O(α')

 According to the discussion in Appendix~\ref{app-Onn} the 3-form $\mathfrak{D}_{(-)\,[\mu}K^{(-)\,i}{}_{\nu}{}^{a}K^{(-)\,i}{}_{\rho]\,a}$ is O$(n,n)$-invariant.
 Since it is also gauge and Lorentz-invariant it is natural to eliminate it from the definition of the $(10-n)$-dimensional Kalb-Ramond field strength $H^{(1)}$:

-Observe that the Chern-Simons 3-form of the composite O$(n)_{(-)}$ connection $A^{(0)\, ij}_{(-)}$ is not O$(n,n)$-invariant, because it is not invariant under the compensating local O$(n)_{(-)}$ transformation (it is invariant up to a total derivative, as any Chern-Simons 3-form).
-It can be compensated with a standard Nicolai-Townsend transformation of the $(10-n)$-dimensional 2-form $B^{(1)}$, though.
+Observe that the Chern-Simons 3-form of the composite O$(n)_{(-)}$ connection $A^{(0)\, ij}_{(-)}$ is not O$(n,n)$-invariant, because it is not invariant under the compensating local O$(n)_{(-)}$ transformation (it is invariant up to a total derivative, as any Chern-Simons 3-form).\footnote{The presence of this term has been observed in Ref.~\cite{Eloy:2019hnl}} It can be compensated with a standard Nicolai-Townsend transformation of the $(10-n)$-dimensional 2-form $B^{(1)}$,\footnote{The Nicolai-Townsend transformations were first found in Ref.~\cite{Nicolai:1980td} in a different context.
+They were shown to be necessary in the coupling of vector multiplets to $\mathcal{N}=1,d=10$ supergravity in \cite{Bergshoeff:1981um}.} though.
 Thus, as different from the $n=1$ case, this field is now not T-duality invariant to first order in $\alpha'$.
 Observe that these transformations do not affect $B^{(0)}$, which is the field that occurs in $\Omega^{(0)}_{(-)\, \mu}{}^{a}{}_{b}$ and $A^{(0)\,ij}_{(-)}$.

 Next, let us consider the decomposition of the "scalar potential" $V^{(1)}(\varphi)$.
 Using Eqs.~(\ref{eq:varphiabred}), we get

 where we have used the identity Eq.~(\ref{eq:FFPPPP}).
 All terms are manifestly O$(n,n)$-invariant.